kramerbastian/doppeltraktion/README.md

 # *doppeltraktion*

-Doppeltraktion (German for double heading — that's when two locomotives pull together on a train) is the world's simplest model railway throttle.
-It has ≈6x fewer buttons and switches than market competitors, such as the Uhlenbrock Intellibox II...
+Doppeltraktion (German for double heading — that's when two locomotives pull together on a train) is the world's most intuitive model railway throttle.
+It has ≈6x fewer buttons and switches than market competitors, such as the Uhlenbrock Intellibox II.
 It connects to your model railroad using LCC or to your computer via USB to control software such as RocRail or JMRI*¹ and can control two locomotives simultaneously. <br>
 <sub>*¹ not yet implemented</sub>

 ![Rendered model](./assets/readme/throttle_render.png)